THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 Mid-range waterproof rain pants measure between 5,000mm and 10,000mm.
 These pants are good for hikers expecting moderately heavy rainfall on their trek.
 These pants might not be able to keep out moisture from torrential downpours, but they offer the best mix of lightweight construction and weather protection.

-The strongest waterproof rain pants have ratings of over 10,000mm.
+The best waterproof pants have ratings of over 10,000mm.
 Serious hikers who often travel into hazardous weather conditions should look into these pants first.

 To test any rainproof product, manufacturers take a piece of fabric and put it underneath a cylindrical container of water.
 Scientists then record the amount of water in milliliters they can pour into the container before water starts leaking through.